sfkleach/JinXML/Features.md

 ## XML-like headers, comments and processing directives
 XML comments of the form ```<!--``` to ```-->``` are supported in the sense that their content must be discarded.
 Similarly the ```<?xml``` header at the start of every valid XML document is discarded and all xml processing directives as well.

 N.B.
 No processor should respond to their content i.e. pragmas hidden in discarded are official no-nos.
-Discarded means discarded.
+Comments can be replaced by one-or-more spaces without changing the meaning in any way.

 :notebook: Design note: This is a low-priority item but slightly improves the range of XML data that can be accommodated without change.
 Processing directives may be accommodated in a later revision and we do not want to cramp our style in the intermin.
 And the idea of embedding character encoding in the XML header is downright horrible & will never be resurrected.